-Rao, Palada and Becker, (2004) studied about the medicinal and aromatic plants in agroforestry systems, and said the medicinal and aromatic plants as very significant plants.
-It is suggested that the most useful species therefore require research attention of topics ranging from propagation methods to harvesting and processing techniques, and germplasm collection.
+Rao, Palada and Becker, (2004) studied about these plants in according to agroforestry, and said the medicinal and aromatic plants as very significant plants.
+It is suggested that the most useful species therefore require research attention on some topics like propagation methods for harvesting, processing techniques, and germplasm collection.